HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 • Avoid pineapples with soft spots, watery "eyes", or discoloration.

-I prefer the hybrid "Super Sweet' or "Golden" varieties.
+I prefer the hybrid “Super Sweet’ or “Golden” varieties that are more sweet and less acidic than normal pineapples.
 When choosing a hybrid pineapple, my experience is that those with the sweetest, most fragrant smell tend to taste the sweetest.

 Prepping The Pineapple